verajosemanuel/SwimTheDataLake/content/post/2017-10-16-spanish-stopwords-for-tidytext-package.md

 ```

 et voilà!
-All spanish stopwords are out of the corpus and you can follow the next steps for text mining your data.
+All spanish stopwords are out of the corpus and you can go on for the next steps on text mining your data.